What You Need to Know about BOI Reporting & How REDW Can Help

 What are the BOI reporting requirements?

-Effective January 1, 2024, many companies in the United States must report information about their beneficial owners—the individuals who ultimately own or control the company—to the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.
+Many companies in the United States must report information about their beneficial owners—the individuals who ultimately own or control the company—to the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.

 Filing is secure and free of charge.
 Beneficial ownership information reporting is not an annual requirement.
 Unless a company needs to update or correct information, a report only needs to be submitted once.